null Skip to main content

 MATCHA LATTE

-4. Fill the glass with remaining milk.
+6. Fill the cup with remaining milk alternative.

-5. Garnish with a dusting of matcha.
+7. Garnish with a dusting of matcha.
 Enjoy with or without honey.

 MATCHA LATTE CONCENTRATE